 Prioritising BBB gullies for remediation

-LDC and Griffith University mapped gullies in the BBB to help prioritise gully rehabilitation projects.
+Since the LDC project began, staff from NQ Dry Tropics and Griffith University have mapped gullies in the BBB to help prioritise gully rehabilitation projects.
 Ground verification work has also been completed to keep the project on track to tackle gully hotspots.

 Work arising out of the LDC includes: